 It is up to the Secretary of State to use its discretion to determine if a particular offense disqualifies an applicant from a Notary commission.

-Yes.
-New Ohio Notary applicants are required to take a three-hour education class from a state-approved education and testing provider.
-The National Notary Association also provides a state approved education course and exam for Ohio residents.
+Applicants for an Ohio Notary Public commission are required to take a three-hour Notary training course from a state-approved education and testing provider.

-Yes.
-After finishing the Notary class, you'll need to take and pass an exam administered by the company you chose for your class.
 If you don't pass on your first try, you'll have to wait 30 days to retake it.
-If you fail a second time, you'll have to start the entire application process from the beginning.
+If you don’t pass the second time, you'll need to restart the application process from the beginning.

 Attorneys applying to become an Ohio Notary do not need to pass an exam.

-After you get your Notary commission, you'll need to buy an official Notary seal, which can be either a stamp or an embosser.
+Once you have your Notary commission, you'll need to buy an official Notary seal, which can either be a stamp or an embosser.
 The seal must contain the following information:

 • The words "Notary Public," "Notarial Seal" or words to that effect